nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/datahub/datahub-arc-sharing.md

 ---
-title: How to share your ARC via the DataHUB
+title: Options to share your ARC
 lastUpdated: 2024-03-06
 authors:
   - dominik-brilhaus